nainappa/aXe-chrome-accessibility/README.md

-# aXe-chrome-accessibility #
+# aXe-chrome-accessibility README #

 aXe-chrome-accessibility is used for automating the accessibility audit of your web site with the help of selenium and Java.
 This repo is built with two popular accessibility scanners [GoogleChrome accessibility-developer-tools][2] and [aXe-core][1].

+There are three methods available in <i>ProcessResponse</i> class for page scanning.
+1. aXescanner() - This method just scans without any rules by using aXe-core
+2. aXescannerWithRules() - This method scans the a11y violations with the given rules by using aXe-core
-As discussed above, once you call the method "ProcessResponse.scanner(driver);" (you have to pass your driver object as parameter to this method), it first scans the website using  [GoogleChrome accessibility-developer-tools][2] to run the audit.
-Once the audit is run, the tool returns a meaningful Java object which is used for reporting later.
-And then it uses [aXe-core][1] for scanning the website.
-This [aXe-core][1] returns violation in form of json response.
+3. googleChromeScanner() - This method scans the page by using GoogleChrome accessibility-developer-tools

+[GoogleChrome accessibility-developer-tools][2] returns a meaningful Java object which is used for reporting later. where as [aXe-core][1] returns violation in form of json.
 This response is parsed for reporting purpose.
-After scanning with both the tools is done, it creates a folder called "Accessibility Results" and inside that folder, it creates a Time stamped PDF file with all the violations listed.
+After scanning  is done, the tool creates a folder called "Accessibility Results" and inside that folder, it creates a Time stamped PDF file with all the violations listed.
 So, each time when you call this method, it generates the PDF with the violations at that point of time.

 ## Better Practices ##